ericpeterss/tw-aqi-widget/Readme.md

 You can customize the behavior of the widget by modifying the following variables in the air_quality_widget.py file:

 - API_KEY: Your API key for the Taiwanese Environmental Protection Administration air quality data API.
 - SITE_INDEX: The index of the location to retrieve data for.
-The default value is 68, which corresponds to a location in Taipei.
+The default value is 68, which corresponds to YongHe in New Taipei City.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.